chloeekk/chloeekk.github.io/posts/content-engineering/index.md

 * Example: An English product manual can be automatically translated into multiple languages and adjusted for local legal requirements.
 * Another example: When users browse a product on an app, the system automatically recommends related items based on their interests without manual configuration.

-### 5. Difference from Traditional SEO: From “Keyword Optimization” to “Structured Understanding”
+### 5. Difference from Traditional SEO: From "Keyword Optimization" to "Structured Understanding"

-Many people confuse content engineering with SEO (Search Engine Optimization), but there are fundamental differences between the two:
+Many people confuse content engineering with SEO (Search Engine Optimization), but there are fundamental differences between the two, shaped by [evolving SEO practices](https://chloevolution.com/posts/new-thoughts-on-seo/).

 **Traditional SEO approach:**